n8n-io/n8n-docs/docs/doc2/fileshare/watchdog-windows.md

 ![](/_images/doc2/Import_Watchdog_Windows_General_Settings_1.png)

 #### API Key
-→ this key can be found under Integration settings of your DOC² account
+→ this key can be found under the Integration settings of your DOC² account

 #### Barcode splitting
 If you want to process documents in which several documents with barcodes are combined in one PDF, these are separated by the barcode using the following setting when uploading to DOC².